-In forming our opinion on the financial statements, which is not modified, we have considered the adequacy of the disclosures on page 13 concerning the Society and Group's ability to continue as a going concern.
+In forming our opinion on the financial statements, which is not modified, we have considered the adequacy of the disclosures on pages 12 to 14 concerning the Society and Group's ability to continue as a going concern.
 The directors have set out the risks and uncertainties for the business given its continued runoff and the ongoing development of plans to secure the business.
-These conditions, along with the other matters explained on page 13, indicate the existence of a material uncertainty which may cast significant doubt about the Society and Group's ability to continue as a going concern.
+These conditions, along with the other matters explained on pages 12 to 14, indicate the existence of a material uncertainty which may cast significant doubt about the Society and Group's ability to continue as a going concern.
 The Summary Financial Statement does not include the adjustments that would result if the Society and Group were unable to continue as a going concern.

-PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors Manchester 4 March 2020
+PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors Manchester 2 March 2021